 As a mature oilfield, Rumaila’s reservoirs are changing, with much of its remaining recoverable oil locked in increasingly complex geological formations.
-After 60 years of extracting oil, gas and water, the pressure levels in the reservoirs are declining; failure to address this issue would see the field’s production fall around 17% or 200,000 bpd every year.
+After 60 years of extracting oil, gas and water, the pressure levels in the reservoirs are declining; failure to address this issue would see the field’s oil production fall by several hundred thousand barrels every single day.
 This is because of the natural process of base decline, which is common to all oilfields (although decline rates vary in different reservoirs according to geological factors).
-Overcoming the base decline and sustaining high oil production involves deploying large-scale engineering solutions, in particular reintroducing pressure into the reservoirs by injecting industrially treated water.
-Find out more about this on our water page.

-Most of Rumaila’s facilities and associated pipework are 40-50 years old.
-Financial constraints have curtailed ambitious plans for comprehensive field renewal, resulting in the need to continue to maintain these old facilities.
-Planned water injection improves the production rate, but this means more water is coming up Rumaila’s wells, resulting in facilities now having to separate around 450,000 barrels of water a day from the oil produced.
+Many of Rumaila’s facilities and associated pipework are 40-50 years old, resulting in the need to continue to maintain and modernise these older facilities.
+Planned water injection improves the production rate, but this means more water is coming out of Rumaila’s wells, resulting in facilities now having to separate more than 500,000 barrels of water a day from the oil produced.
 Rumaila has never seen this level of water in its 60-year history.
-This places even more strain on old facilities, not designed to cope with such volumes of water.
-Find out more how we are addressing this on our field renewal page.
+This places even more strain on older facilities, not designed to cope with such large volumes of water.

 Find out more about how we are addressing these on our field renewal page and how we are building a technologically more advanced digital oilfield here.